mrazomej/phd/docs/src/chapter_05/section_05_multiple_gene_copy.md

 $\frac{d\left\langle{m^x p^y}\right\rangle}{dt}$.
 Given that we know all parameters for our model, we can numerically integrate these equations to compute how the distribution moments evolve as cells progress through their cell cycle.
-Once the cell reaches a time $t_d$ when dividing the mRNA and proteins that we are interested in, undergo a binomial partitioning between the two daughter cells.
-In other words, each molecule flips a coin and decides whether to go to either daughter.
+Once the cell reaches a time $t_d$ and divides, the mRNA and proteins that we are interested in undergo a binomial partitioning between the two daughter cells.
+In other words, each molecule flips a coin to decide to which daughter cell to go.
 The question then becomes given that we have a value for the moment $\left\langle m^x p^y \right\rangle_{t_d}$ at a time before the cell division, what would the value of this moment be after the cell division takes place $\left\langle m^x p^y \right\rangle_{t_o}$?

 The probability distribution of mRNA and protein after the cell division
 $P_{t_o}(m, p)$ must satisfy